mduhagon/web-201-OOP-python/readme.md

 keyboard shortcuts shortcut - cmd + k + s
     - save all files at once - cmd + option + s

+Task1:
+    - make more methods in student_Collection
+Task2:
+    - make two more types of teachers